 I want to change my UCF password.
 What is the best way to do that?

-Use http://mynid.ucf.edu and follow the prompts.
+Use the NID password reset tool and follow the prompts.
 Remember UCF will never send you an email asking you to respond and provide personal information, login credentials, or passwords via email.
 Never share your password with anyone.
-Regard all unsolicited messages with extreme caution and alert the Security Incident Response Team at email@example.com if a message appears suspicious or asks you to reveal personal information or login credentials.
+Regard all unsolicited messages with extreme caution and alert the Security Incident Response Team at [email protected] if a message appears suspicious or asks you to reveal personal information or login credentials.

 Can you direct me to any campus resources focused on information security?

 Yes.
-The UCF Information Security Office has the following brochures dedicated to students and staff and faculty members.
+The UCF Information Security Office has brochures dedicated to students and staff and faculty members.